rborges89/react-slots-tools/README.md

 ```

 This is due to the internal behavior of this library, which needs to identify whether the slot is just a
-ReactNode or a TemplateSlot that can expose parameters.
+ReactNode or a TemplateSlot that can expose parameters, this limitation is planned to be fixed in future versions.

 ## API